 The accident is one of the greatest trials I have faced.
 From those initial days at the hospital, I never would have thought that life could be so good.
 The miracles didn't come in the way that I expected, but I see miracles everyday.
 I’ve come to realize that it’s those little moments when we choose to be brave, take on the challenge, and embrace the changes, that we come to understand who we’re capable of becoming and who God sees in us.
 Little choices I’ve made along the way like pressing forward, led me to getting back on the slopes again, finishing school, getting married to my college sweetheart, A.J. and having three wild wee ones, and planning family trips abroad have shown me that I am stronger and more capable than I ever thought I was.
 I know who I am.
 I am Martina, a daughter of God, a believer of Christ, a companion, a mother, a friend, a scholar, a project manager, a disability advocate, a maker of lemon merengue pie out of lemons, a strong, independent, compassionate individual.
-I know that each and everyone of us are so worthwhile to our Heavenly Father.
+I know that each and every one of us are so worthwhile to our Heavenly Father.
 Whoever we think we are, know that He sees our potential and the even greater person we can become.
 Have faith in Him and allow him to mold us into who He sees we can become.
 I have learned so much in these few years, and gained perspective on the most precious treasures of life.
 I understand so much more of the ways of my Heavenly Father and His timing in allowing us to learn and grow as much as we can on this earth.
 I find great strength and hope in knowing that He has a plan and a purpose for me.
 And like my blessing said, He made me whole again and I know He is always there for me.
 Most importantly, I know He loves me and He loves you.